 If the assessment identifies concerns of risk of significant harm, the child is subject to a plan, or subject to pre proceedings, a Pre-discharge meeting following the baby's birth should be convened and held at the hospital where the child was born.
-The meeting should be chaired by the relevant Team Manager.
+The meeting (face to face/or virtual, due to covid concerns/guidance) should be chaired by the relevant Team Manager.
 Where the pre-birth meeting identifies that support needs can be met through a Child in Need plan, consideration should be given to holding a discharge meeting or whether a CIN meeting, no later than 10 days after the birth of the baby should be convened (see Appendix 3: Pre-Birth Planning Meeting / Pre-Discharge Meeting).

 7. Assessment Toolkit

 There are a host of assessment tools that can be used to aid the writing of a pre-birth assessment.
-See Knowsley Risk Management Toolkit.
+See Risk Assessment Guidance.

 The model provides a framework to routinely screen cases for risk and supports the practice of social workers by drawing together the elements of a risk assessment into a professional record.
 It meets the need of social workers to produce professional risk assessments and enhances effective communication in multi-agency work.
 It supports decision making and professional judgement.